NuclearGandhi/technion_second_brain/Technion/MNF1/MNF1_OB Everything Everywhere All at Once.md

 | Swaging      |       |                                                                                                                                                                                                                                                                                                                  | Not in the syllabus |

 # Forging
-**Forging** denotes a family of processes used to make discrete parts, in which plastic deformation is caused by compressive stresses applied through various dies and tooling.
-Forging is one of the oldest metalworking operations, dating back to 5000 B.C.

 ## Open-Die Forging

-<center><iframe src="https://mediaplayer.pearsoncmg.com/assets/secs-open-die-forging-operations" width=600 height=400></iframe></center>

 **Open-die forging** typically involves hot working and large deformations using simple tools such as flat dies, rounded sections, punches, or saddles.
 A common process, known as **upsetting**, involves placing a solid cylindrical workpiece (the blank) between two flat dies (platens) and reducing its height.